dyablohunter/imdb-now-playing-app/readme.txt

 ** Quick rundown: **
 The API used are the following:

-TMDb Movies Now Playing API
+IMDb Movies Now Playing API
-TMDb Movie genres API
+IMDb Movie genres API

 ** Features: **
 - Simple HTML minimum rating slider with a range between 0 and 10, increments of 0.5 and a default set to 3.